 A barista brews coffee with two Kalita Waves at once.
 Credit: toolboxplus

 Specialty coffee shops offer customers one very important thing: quality.
 And that requires meticulousness at all stages, from weighing the beans to using the right grind setting.

 Don’t forget that a coffee shop also needs to meet health and safety requirements, from cleaning surfaces to recording dates, either.
 Just one oversight can cause serious issues should an environmental health inspector come calling.
 For this reason, meticulousness is key.

 How to Spot This:

 Every interviewee will claim this trait if asked directly.
-To check if your recruits really are, start off with the obvious signs: is their CV meticulously written?
+To check if your recruits really are meticulous, start with the obvious signs: how is their CV?
 Are there typos or errors?
 Did they follow the instructions on the recruitment post perfectly?

 Next, in the interview, describe a few situations in which the candidate needs to choose between meticulousness and a different positive attribute – say efficiency or customer service.
 Which one they consistently select will reveal their true values.
 (I recommend doing more than one for greater accuracy.)